mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 When I asked during the design phase how long they expected it to take, they said it depended on me.
 If I loved their first pitch, we could wrap up the design in days.
 If I hated everything they showed me for weeks, the project would be longer.
 I felt and still feel that was reasonable, so I didn't push for a more exact timeline.

-I regret letting that attitude carry over into the development work.
-At the very least, I should pressed the developers to write down task estimates at the granularity of days to weeks with the understanding that we should revisit scope if a task balloons far beyond its estimate.
+I mistakenly let my loose attitude on design timelines carry over into the development work.
+I should have pressed the developers to write down task estimates to the nearest 5-hour multiple with the understanding that we'd revisit scope if a task ballooned far beyond its estimate.

 ### Require a shared view of billable hours